- Home

 Kittens that are born with distemper or contract it prior to eight weeks of age generally have a poor prognosis.
 In adult cats, signs may be mild and may go unnoticed.
 When the immune system is strong and proper treatment is provided, there is a very good chance for full recovery.
 If a cat survives the first five days, prognosis is very good.
 Once a cat has recovered, it becomes immune and cannot contract or spread the disease again.

 Recovering cats must be provided a quiet, warm place to rest.
 The food, water, and litter box should be kept close by so that the cat doesn’t need to exert itself to meet its basic needs.
 Children and other animals should be kept away from the cat to avoid over-stimulation.
-Depression is one of the primary signs of distemper, so owners should be sure to provide recovering cats with plenty of affection and physical contact.
+Depression (or apathy) is one of the primary signs of distemper, so owners should be sure to provide recovering cats with plenty of affection and physical contact.
 With proper care, cats typically recover and return to normal within two weeks.

 Distemper Average Cost